-The purpose of this report on internal control over compliance is solely to describe the scope of our testing of internal control over compliance and the results of that testing based on the requirements of OMB Circular A-133.
+The purpose of this report on internal control over compliance is solely to describe the scope of our testing of internal control over compliance and the results of that testing based on the requirements of the Uniform Guidance.
 Accordingly, this report is not suitable for any other purpose.

-elitegrity Accounting + Consulting, LLC Integrity Accounting & Consulting, LLC
+Integrity Accounting & Consulting, LLC